Policy

 Support for tamariki and rangatahi in care or custody

-This policy outlines our support obligations to address the needs of tamariki and rangatahi in the care or custody of the chief executive.Updates made to this policy
+This policy outlines our support obligations to address the needs of tamariki and rangatahi in the care or custody of the chief executive.Practice framework prompts for this policy

 Our practice framework helps us make sense of and organise our practice so it is framed in te Tiriti o Waitangi (the Treaty of Waitangi), and draws from te ao Māori principles of oranga, within the context of our role in statutory child protection and youth justice in Aotearoa New Zealand.